 There are also templates of basic shapes you can find on the internet – print some off and customise, to begin with.
 As you keep drawing over and over them, your hand will get used to it and soon you will be confident enough to start to communicate your designs and sketching without the aid of these.

-More useful tips and ideas can perhaps be found in this article about How to Best Communicate Design Ideas.
+More useful tips and ideas can perhaps be found in this article about How to Best Communicate Design Ideas on our blog.

 Become a Fashion Insider